basho/basho_docs/source/languages/en/riak/dev/using/search.md

      -d '{"schema":"_yz_default"}'
 ```

-The last setup item you need to perform is to associate either a bucket
+The last setup item that you need to perform is to associate either a
-or a [[bucket type|Using Bucket Types]] with a Solr index.
-You only need
+bucket or a [[bucket type|Using Bucket Types]] with a Solr index.
+You
-do this once per bucket type, and all buckets within that type will use
+only need do this once per bucket type, and all buckets within that type
-the same Solr index.
-For example, to associate a bucket type named
+will use the same Solr index.
+For example, to associate a bucket type
-`animals` with the `famous` index, you can set the bucket type property
+named `animals` with the `famous` index, you can set the bucket type
-`search_index`.
-If a Solr index is to be used by only *one* Riak bucket,
+property `search_index` to `animals`.
+If a Solr index is to be used by
-you can set the `search_index` property on that bucket.
-If more than one
+only *one* Riak bucket, you can set the `search_index` property on that
-bucket is to share a Solr index, a bucket type should be used.
-More on
+bucket.
+If more than one bucket is to share a Solr index, a bucket type
-bucket types in the section directly below.
+should be used.
+More on bucket types in the section directly below.

 ### Bucket Types

-Since Riak 2.0, Basho suggests that you [[use bucket types|Using Bucket
+In Riak versions 2.0 and later, Basho suggests that you [[use bucket
-Types]] to namespace all buckets you create.
-Bucket types have a lower
+types|Using Bucket Types]] to namespace and configure all buckets you
-overhead within the cluster than the default bucket namespace, but
+use.
+Bucket types have a lower overhead within the cluster than the
-require an additional setup step on the command line.
+default bucket namespace but require an additional setup step on the
+command line.

 When creating a new bucket type, you can create a bucket type without
 any properties and set individual buckets to be indexed.
 The step below